mdub/pith/README.markdown

 Files in the input directory are considered to be "templates" if the file name ends with a template format extension recognised as such by [Tilt][tilt], e.g. "`.haml`", or "`.textile`".
 These will be evaluated dynamically.
 Pith strips the format extension off the file name when generating output.

-Formats supported by Tilt include:
+Tilt supports a wide variety of formats, including:

 - [Markdown](http://daringfireball.net/projects/markdown/) (`markdown`, `md`)
 - [Textile](http://redcloth.org/hobix.com/textile/) (`textile`)